Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 The London Tube

 In London, the underground "subway" or just "underground" or "the tube" will be a big part of our lives.
-It's what quickly and efficiently will wisk us all over greater London.
+It's what quickly and efficiently will whisk us all over greater London.
 You'll get a free pass for Zones 1 and 2 (see the light gray shading on the map).

 I put a full map of it here.